Roads minister abandoned young driver safety plans after taking power

 The Department for Transport (DfT) is working on a road safety strategy and Ms Greenwood said ministers are considering other measures to improve young driver safety.

-Campaigner Sharon Huddleston’s 18-year-old daughter Caitlin died as a passenger in a car with three young women travelling for an evening meal on a wet rural road.
-Ms Huddleston has campaigned for safer roads ever since and leads the Forget Me Not Families – a group of 40 families who are pushing for GDL in Britain.
+Campaigner Sharron Huddleston’s 18-year-old daughter Caitlin died as a passenger in a car with three young women travelling for an evening meal on a wet rural road.
+Ms Huddleston has campaigned for safer roads ever since and founded the Forget Me Not Families – a group of 198 bereaved family members who are pushing for GDL in Britain.

 She said: “We must have action from government as soon as possible to stop these needless preventable road deaths.
 This is a public health issue.”